Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/CuisHistory.md

 ## 2022-10-28 - Unicode enabled by default ##
 All code files are UTF-8.
 All Strings and code in the image can hold Unicode.
 All text is rasterized by our Vector Graphics engine from TrueType font definitions.

+## 2023-11-20 - Cuis 6.2 Stable Release ##
+First release following a new Release Process.